Real Flower Business

 E-mail is a crucial part of your customer service experience.

-I created my E-mail Templates for Florists to help florists navigate some of our most frequent (& sometimes difficult!) customer conversations.
-Try ’em.
-You’ll like ’em.
+That’s why I created my E-mail Templates for Florists to help navigate some of the most frequent (& sometimes difficult!) customer conversations so that you can spend less time worrying about how to say “no” and more time booking great clients.

 Florists who use my templates….